solo244/dm/README.md

 - [x] Make the fullscreen clickable: `Enable`
 - [ ] Add *even *more `cities`
 - [x] Cities need propper content
+- [ ] Cities need the option to have random encounters as well

 ### 5. Sounds:
 - [x] Change the name to `Sounds` instead of `Music`